Changelog

 • Assignment is now built into the conversation experience on mobile, so chats can be handed to the right teammate without leaving the thread.

-• Member visibility is now tighter on mobile and the dashboard, so non-admin teammates only see conversations assigned to them.
+• Member visibility is now tighter on mobile and the dashboard, so non-admin teammates see chats assigned to them plus unassigned conversations that still need a first response.

 April 2026